-Janeudhari Pandit Rahul Gandhi – an avatar of the Congress President that was discovered in the run up to the last year’s Gujarat assembly elections – these days is busy showing how he and his party support Dalits.
+Janeudhari Pandit Rahul Gandhi – an avatar of the Congress President that was discovered in the run up to last year’s Gujarat assembly elections – these days is busy showing how he and his party support Dalits.

 Among massive steps he has undertaken for Dalit empowerment is tweeting furiously whenever he or his party can plug in the rhetoric of Dalit rights or empowerment.
 For them, though, it doesn’t matter that in the process they end up spreading fake news about atrocities against Dalits or end up eulogizing an incoherent demagogue who didn’t exactly have favorable views about Dalits.

-While Rahul Gandhi trying to score political points over Dalits is entirely understandable and even legitimate given the kind of politics we are attuned to seeing in India, it amuses me no end when Congress tries to project itself as the messiah of Dalits, and even gets away with it.
+While Rahul Gandhi trying to score political points over Dalits is entirely understandable and even legitimate given the kind of politics we are attuned to seeing in India, it amuses me no end when Congress tries to project itself as the messiah of Dalits, and gets away with it.

 It is a separate story that the same Lalu is now a loyal soldier of the same party, but that’s an analysis for later day.